Government Policy

 Real-World Example: The COVID-19 Response

-The pandemic triggered an unprecedented coordination of fiscal and monetary policy. * **Fiscal Action:** The U.S. Congress passed the CARES Act ($2.2 trillion), sending direct checks to citizens and loans to businesses (PPP).
-This replaced lost income and kept demand from collapsing. * **Monetary Action:** The Federal Reserve cut interest rates to near zero and launched massive bond-buying programs (QE) to ensure credit markets kept functioning. * **Outcome:** The recession was the shortest on record, but the massive stimulus contributed to a surge in inflation in 2021-2022.
+The global pandemic response triggered an unprecedented coordination of fiscal and monetary policy on a scale never before seen in human history.
+Fiscal Action: The U.S. Congress rapidly passed the CARES Act, a $2.2 trillion package that sent direct stimulus checks to citizens and provided forgivable loans to small businesses through the PPP.
+This policy was designed to replace lost income and prevent a total collapse of consumer demand during the lockdowns.
+Monetary Action: Simultaneously, the Federal Reserve cut interest rates to near zero and launched massive, open-ended bond-buying programs (QE) to ensure that credit markets remained liquid and functional during the height of the crisis.
+Outcome: While these aggressive policies successfully prevented a prolonged depression and led to the shortest recession on record, the massive increase in the money supply and government debt contributed to a significant surge in global inflation in the following years.

 Common Beginner Mistakes